balena-io-modules/resin-plugin-hello/README.md

 ## CoffeeScript

 You can develop your plugins with CoffeeScript.
-Just make sure you point to your `coffee` file from `package.json` `main` field.
+Just make sure you compile to JavaScript and point the `main` field in your package.json to your compiled JavaScript file.

 ## Support